Cripple Creek Turquoise & Burtis Blue

 At shows, Clint also displays reports from Stone Group Laboratories, a gemological laboratory specializing in detecting gemstone treatments.

-Turquoise Testing
+Cripple Creek Turquoise Testing and Authenticity

-Stone Group Laboratories has tested Burtis Blue Turquoise with X-ray-fluorescence analyzers, and with raman, fourier-transform-infrared, and ultraviolet-visible spectroscopy instruments.
+Stone Group Laboratories has tested Burtis Blue Turquoise with X-ray fluorescence analyzers and with Raman, Fourier-transform-infrared, and ultraviolet-visible spectroscopy instruments.
 Together, these instruments reveal chemical composition, molecular structure, and bonding characteristics.
 They also reveal the presence of plant dyes, epoxy stabilizers, and potassium, all of which are “fingerprints” left by various turquoise treatments.

-These laboratory reports on Burtis Blue Turquoise conclude with the statement: “No treatments were detected.
+These laboratory reports on Burtis Blue Turquoise™ conclude with the statement: “No treatments were detected.
 Most turquoise in the commercial markets today is heavily treated with stabilizing polymers due to its friability and lack of cohesion in the cutting process.
 The lack of treatment and naturally attractive color sets [Burtis Blue Turquoise] apart.”

 During my recent visit to the Florence mine with Clint, Louisa and Wally, the results of two years of additional mining were evident.
 Rim to rim, the pit is now 150 feet wide, with its deepest part 50 feet below the original surface contour.

-Particularly interesting is what Clint calls “burnt turquoise”, which occurs in turquoise-like veins, but is nearly black in color.
+Particularly interesting is what Clint calls “burnt turquoise”, which occurs in turquoise-like veins but is nearly black in color.

 “This is turquoise that was completely altered, or ‘burned’, by contact with extremely hot silica solutions that penetrated the turquoise veins,” Clint explains.
 “These solutions most often silicified the turquoise, but were sometimes so hot that they completely altered it, leaving black manganese oxides and tenorite, a black copper oxide.”